hheyhhay/breathe-easy-stretch/README.md

 - Implementing Typescript while also still developing my understanding of react
 - Balance between time and desire to build a quality application
 ##### Eric -
+- Creating a very different design and having everything work with Router
+- How to position elements over an image using position: absolute and have the parent (background) div scale with its contents.

 ### Wins
 ##### William -